FDA mandates label change to warn that compulsive behaviors are a side effect.

 According to the Department of Justice, Bristol-Myers Squibb continued to direct its sales force to promote Abilify for children, adolescents, and elderly patients.
 The sales force tried to drum up business in nursing homes for patients suffering from dementia-related psychosis even though the FDA mandated that Abilify packaging contains a “black box” warning over its use in the treatment of dementia-related psychosis.

-In December 2016, Bristol-Myers Squibb reached a nearly $20 million Abilify settlement with 42 U.S. states and the District of Columbia to settle the accusations of illegal marketing.
+Furthermore, in December 2016, Bristol-Myers Squibb reached a nearly $20 million Abilify settlement with 42 U.S. states and the District of Columbia to settle the accusations of illegal marketing.

 Black Box Warnings

-Currently, Abilify has black box warnings in three categories: elderly use, stroke, and suicidal thoughts.
+Abilify has black box warnings in three categories: elderly use, stroke, and suicidal thoughts.

-In clinical trials, older adults with dementia had an increased risk of potentially fatal strokes.
+In clinical trials, older adults with dementia also had an increased risk of potentially fatal strokes.
 Abilify should be used with extreme caution in older patients with Alzheimer’s disease.

-In patients with depression, taking Abilify led to suicidal thoughts and behaviors most notably in patients under 24 years old.
+In patients with depression, taking Abilify consequently led to suicidal thoughts and behaviors most notably in patients under 24 years old.

-We Want to Help Victims
+We Want to Help Abilify Victims

-It is your right to be informed about the long-term risks associated with the medications you take, and it is the responsibility of drug companies to provide this information.
+Undeniably, it is your right to be informed about the long-term risks associated with the medications you take, and it is the responsibility of drug companies to provide this information.
 If you or a loved one has developed a compulsive behavior after taking Abilify, you should demand accountability from Bristol-Myers Squibb.
 Why weren’t you told?

-We want to help send a message that this is not acceptable.
+We want to also help send a message that this is not acceptable.
 We are advocates for consumers who have been harmed by dangerous products, and we have the experience necessary to successfully litigate these cases.